Photonic time crystals: Theory and applications: Introduction

 Considering the possibility of rapidly modulating material properties, the concept of photonic crystals can be extended to a temporal context.
 We will consider a spatially uniform material but with material parameters, such as the permittivity, that oscillate periodically in time with a period $T_{\rm m}$ (as illustrated in Fig.~\ref{Fig:photonic_space_time}(c)).
 Such materials, which possess continuous space-translational and discrete time-translational symmetries, have been recently categorized as ``photonic time crystals", ``temporal photonic crystals", ``pure-time crystals", etc.~\cite{zurita2009reflection,lustig2018topological,caloz2019spacetime}.
 For the purposes of this tutorial, we will use the term ``photonic time crystals" (PTCs), and it is these PTCs that we will focus on here.

 Please note the subtle but important choice of terminology of a {\bf photonic} time crystals.
-That is done to distinguish PTCs from the newly introduced ``time crystals", which are quantum many-body systems that violate time-translation symmetry~\cite{wilczek2012quantum}.
+That is done to distinguish PTCs from the newly introduced ``time crystals", which are quantum many-body systems that spontaneously violate time-translation symmetry in the presence of a drive that is uncorrelated with the system's periodicity~\cite{wilczek2012quantum}.
 As we often encountered at conferences or more general discussion questions to which extent PTCs are related to these ``time crystals", we wanted to emphasize upfront that there is no relation between them.

 Intriguingly, the band structure of PTCs is analogous to that of spatial photonic crystals but rotated by 90 degrees in the $\omega - k$ plane~\cite{biancalana2007dynamics} (see Fig.~\ref{Fig:photonic_space_time}(d)).
 In the following chapters, we will explain in more detail how to derive this dispersion relation and elaborate on its physical meaning.
 But for the sake of an introduction, we wanted to highlight that in PTCs, the wavenumbers of eigenmodes are conserved thanks to their spatial uniformity.
 In contrast, their frequencies are conserved only up to the addition of a multiple of $2\pi N /T_{\rm m}$.
 Unlike conventional photonic crystals, which feature energy bandgaps, PTCs exhibit ``momentum bandgaps".
 Notably, these momentum bandgaps host two eigenmodes with complex frequencies (see Fig.~\ref{Fig:photonic_space_time}(d)): one of these eigenmodes decays over time while the other undergoes amplification.
 Such mode amplification is allowable in PTCs since they are non-energy-conserving systems, i.e., non-Hermitian, that can extract energy from the modulation source to permit such an amplification.
 The phenomenon of momentum bandgaps represents one of the principal drivers for the recent rapid growth of scientific interest in PTCs.
 However, despite most research on PTCs has been emerging only in the past five years, examining and recognizing the foundational historical developments that have led to this new field remains crucial.